XvrTeo/Regex-Tutorial/Develop/phone-number-regex-pattern.md

 - [Look-ahead and Look-behind](#look-ahead-and-look-behind)

 ## Regex Components
+The regex pattern for matching phone numbers includes the following components:

 ### Anchors
 The regex pattern starts with the ```^``` symbol, which is the caret anchor.
 It signifies the start of a line in the text, ensuring that the phone number pattern is matched at the beginning of the line.